 “When people hear acoustic music,” Smith said in a 1998 Magnet interview, “they say, ‘Oh, he sounds like Paul Simon,’ or ‘Oh, a man with a guitar, he must be playing in order to point out things that are wrong with the world.’
 Which isn’t necessarily true.
 People can play alone just because they love playing music.”

 The most difficult thing for an artist to do is have any control over the way an audience perceives their work, and Elliott Smith spent the better part of his career fighting misperceptions about him or his music.
-When he donned a bright white suit to perform “Miss Misery” at the 1998 Academy Awards, the comparisons transitioned from Paul Simon to beatmaking troubadour Beck, based on little more than the two musicians’ sartorial choices, for instance.
+When he donned a bright white suit to perform “Miss Misery” at the 1998 Academy Awards, the comparisons transitioned from Paul Simon to beatmaking troubadour Beck, based on little more than the two musicians’ sartorial choices.
 But the overwhelming misconception about Smith’s music is the one that’s hitched a ride with his legacy as a tragic figure gone too soon—a “junkie saint” in the mold of Kurt Cobain: that his music was overwhelmingly sad, the product of an artistic genius who ultimately couldn’t overcome his demons.

 Recorded as his band Heatmiser were coming to an end after having just completed their swan song, 1996’s Mic City Sons, either/or is a portrait of an artist in transition, one with seemingly limitless possibilities ahead of him.
 Smith didn’t want to be in that specific band, but that didn’t mean he didn’t like having the sound of a band altogether.
 He double tracked his vocals and his guitar, recorded bass and drum tracks, and enlisted producers Tom Rothrock and Rob Schnapf after hearing their work on Beck’s Mellow Gold.
 There’s still a charmingly lo-fi atmosphere—the ambient clicks and tape hiss at the beginning of leadoff track “Speed Trials” are warmly fuzzy—but Smith’s musical ambition matured with his songwriting.
 If he wasn’t going to be in a band, he could be the band itself.